Philodendron Micans Plant Care Essentials

 Growth Expectations

-Philodendron micans is a fast-growing plant.
-In the proper environment, it can easily grow over a foot each year.
+Philodendron micans is a fast-growing plant in my home.
+In the proper environment, it can easily grow over a foot each year, much faster than many of my other houseplants.

 Plants typically max out at eight inches tall and about four feet wide or long.